 Every year the Department of Education and Training issues a survey of recent graduates (QILT).

-This survey shows that within four months of completing of our undergraduates completely their degree, more than 80% had found full time work.
+This survey shows that within four months of completing their degree, more than 80% of our undergraduates had found full time work.

 Our Faculty has a vibrant research culture supported by our academic community, research groups, students and visiting scholars.